Price Discrimination in International Airline Markets: Introduction

-There is also a literature that focuses on dynamic pricing \citep[e.g.,][]{GRADDY20116,Sweeting2010, ChoLeeRustYu2018, Williams2020}.
-However, none study intra-temporal price discrimination, inter-temporal price discrimination and dynamic pricing together, even though many industries involve all three.
-We contribute to this research by developing an empirical framework where both static discriminative pricing and dynamic pricing incentives are present and obtain results that characterize the welfare implications.\footnote{ There is a long and active theoretical literature on static and inter-temporal price discrimination, see \cite{Stokey1979,gale1993advance,Wilson1993,dana1999using, CourtyLi2000, Armstrong2006} and references therein.
-Airline pricing has also been studied extensively from the perspective of \emph{revenue management}; see \cite{RyzinTalluri2005}.}
+We also contribute to the literature that focuses on dynamic pricing \citep[e.g.,][]{GRADDY20116,Sweeting2010, ChoLeeRustYu2018, Waisman2021}.
+However, none studies intra-temporal price discrimination, inter-temporal price discrimination, and dynamic pricing together, even though many industries involve all three.
+Relatedly, \cite{CoeyLarsenPlatt2020} document inter-temporal and intra-temporal price dispersion in an environment with consumer search and deadlines but without price discrimination.
+We contribute to this research by developing an empirical framework where both static discriminative pricing and dynamic pricing incentives are present and obtain results that characterize the welfare implications.\footnote{There is a long theoretical literature on static and inter-temporal price discrimination; see \cite{Stokey1979, GaleHolmes1993,dana1999using, CourtyLi2000, Armstrong2006}.
+Airline pricing has also been studied extensively from the perspective of \emph{revenue management}; see \cite{RyzinTalluri2005}.} Our welfare analysis has some similarities with \cite{DubeMisra2021} and \cite{Williams2020}, who find that price discrimination improves welfare.